ARM-software/arm-trusted-firmware/docs/firmware-design.md

 ### Loading from a Firmware Image Package (FIP)

 The Firmware Image Package (FIP) driver can load images from a binary package on non-volatile platform storage.
-For the FVPs this currently NOR FLASH.
-For information on how to load a FIP into FVP NOR FLASH see the "Running the software" section.
+For the FVPs this is currently NOR FLASH.

 Bootloader images are loaded according to the platform policy as specified in `plat/<platform>/plat_io_storage.c`.
 For the FVPs this means the platform will attempt to load images from a Firmware Image Package located at the start of NOR FLASH0.

-Currently the FVPs policy only allows for loading of known images.
-The platform policy can be modified to add additional images.
+Currently the FVP's policy only allows loading of a known set of images.
+The platform policy can be modified to allow additional images.

 8. Code Structure